 Max stood down as editor of the Evening Standard in 2001 and was knighted in 2002.
 His monumental work of military history, Armageddon: The Battle for Germany 1944-1945 was published in 2005.
 He is also a Fellow of the Royal Society of Literature.

 Max authored the 2010 bestseller The Korean War, and his latest book, The Secret War, on espionage in WWII became an immediate bestseller.
-His new book on Vietnam will be published by HarperCollins in September 2018.
+His new book on Vietnam was published by HarperCollins in September 2018.